rcs/marla/README.md

 # Hubot - The bot that loves you more than ever.
+It's getting creepy.

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.